Riyadh at a Glance

-The job prospects in Riyadh attract a considerable number of foreign nationals every year.
+The economic prospects in Riyadh attract a considerable number of foreign nationals every year.

 Considering the hot weather in Riyadh, it may seem somewhat incongruous that Ar-Riyadh means “the gardens”.
 This description refers to the date palms around the capital, which gave the city its current name in the 17th century.
 Before that, the settlement – dating back to the pre-Islamic era – was called Hajir.
 A couple of centuries after Hajir had become Riyadh, it was designated as the Saudi capital for the first time.
 But the so-called Second Saudi State in the early 19th century was brought down by a rival dynasty.

 It’s equally hard to say how large the percentage of foreign residents is.
 Up to 40% of all inhabitants may be non-Saudis.
-Those moving to Riyadh from Africa as well as other Arab states make up the biggest share.
-Approximately 10% of the foreign nationals moving to Riyadh are Western expatriates or come from South Asian and Southeast Asian countries.
-Especially those Asian residents with menial jobs, e.g. in the construction industry, often suffer from poor working conditions and unfriendly treatment.
-Western expats, however, tend to be treated with courtesy on an individual level, regardless of the political climate.
+Those moving to Riyadh from Africa, as well as other Arab states, make up the biggest share.
+The other foreign nationals are Western expatriates or come from South Asian and Southeast Asian countries.
+Migrants with menial jobs for unskilled labor, e.g. in the construction industry, often suffer from poor working conditions and unfriendly treatment.
+Western expats, however, are mostly treated with courtesy on an individual level, regardless of the political climate.

 Due to the many non-Saudis moving to Riyadh, you needn’t be fluent in Arabic.
 English is spoken in Riyadh’s business world and widely understood among the urban middle and upper classes.
 Of course, a little politeness goes a long way everywhere.
 Some basic Arabic phrases will help you feel more welcome.
-Brush up your language skills before moving to Riyadh!
+Brush up your language skills before you move!